thecalcium/NXAnnouncer/README.md

 NXAnnouncer
 ===========

-The most ascetically pleasing announcer out there!
+The most aesthetically pleasing announcer out there!